MenakaGodakanda/password-cracking-policies/README.md

 ```
 ![Screenshot 2024-08-01 042150](https://github.com/user-attachments/assets/daa1d91e-895d-4d4c-96d5-96c05fbd26b1)
 ![Screenshot 2024-08-01 042214](https://github.com/user-attachments/assets/d06a8919-061a-4d11-8e81-d60e7dea8cd6)
-- Verify the the passwords has been successfully cracked (`cracked-passwords.txt`).
+- The output from `Hashcat` indicates that all the passwords in the `hashed-passwords.txt` file have been successfully cracked using the `password-list.txt` wordlist.
+- Ensure that the `cracked-passwords.txt` file contains the cracked passwords.
+Each line should correspond to a hash and its cracked password.<br>
 ![Screenshot 2024-08-01 042851](https://github.com/user-attachments/assets/96b3ea5a-9e34-4359-b9e9-1a2ee3882094)

 ### 6. Analyze Cracked Passwords:
 - The `password_analysis.py` script produces a histogram of password lengths.
 - This histogram shows the frequency distribution of password lengths among the cracked passwords.
-- Run the script:
+Run the script:
 ```sh
 python3 analysis/password_analysis.py
 ```
 ![Screenshot 2024-08-01 162433](https://github.com/user-attachments/assets/9e80f9e2-d7af-4148-aff1-5672331560eb)

+- The x-axis represents the length of the passwords.
+The lengths range from 5 to 11 characters.
+The y-axis represents the frequency of passwords of each length, i.e., the number of passwords with a specific length.
+- Each bar represents the number of passwords of a certain length.
+- The heights of the bars indicate the frequency of passwords of that length.
+- The generated histogram provides a clear visual representation of the password lengths, which helps in understanding the weaknesses in the current password practices and developing more effective policies for password security.
+- **Common Lengths**:
+  - Most passwords are 6 characters long.
+This shows a tendency towards shorter, potentially weaker passwords.
+- **Rare Lengths**:
+  - Passwords of length 5 and 11 are the least common.

+- A detailed analysis of the cracked password is explained in detail (`analysis.md`).<br>
+<a href="https://github.com/MenakaGodakanda/password-cracking-policies/blob/main/analysis/analysis.md">Analysis of Cracked Passwords</a>

 ### 7. Policy Development:
-- Develop strong password policies based on findings and save them in `policy/password_policy.md`.
+- Develop strong password policies based on findings and save them in `policy/password_policy.md`.<br>
+<a href="https://github.com/MenakaGodakanda/password-cracking-policies/blob/main/policy/password_policy.md">Password Policy</a>

 ## Troubleshooting